 In the 1700’s, Scottish doctor James Lind conducted an experiment proving citrus fruit cured scurvy, although Vitamin C itself wasn’t discovered until the 1930’s.
 In the 1970’s, it was also given credit to prevent the common cold – incorrectly, of course.

-This water soluble vitamin is generally safe, while helping to fight skin aging and keeping your tendons and ligaments young, preventing injury.
+This water soluble vitamin is generally safe, while helping to fight skin aging (which is why people often take it alongside a nad+ anti aging supplement) and keeping your tendons and ligaments young, preventing injury.
 And of course, it’s great for your immune system.

 Deficiencies can cause tooth lose, acne, fatigue, and death.

 Mega doses of Vitamin C (about 2,000mg daily) can increase the risk of kidney stones, heartburn, insomnia, and diarrhea.
 But, it probably won’t kill you.